mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Katagiri:** Okay, yes.
 I understand your question.
 Yes.

-[The second one seems like] Buddha Nature; but, it is still seen from the dualistic world.
+[The second one seems like] buddha nature; but, it is still seen from the dualistic world.
 That’s all.
 That’s a different point.

 #### 1:18:00